prajesdas/JANSEVAK/README.md

 #JANSEVAK

-🚀 Our Mission
-Our mission is to develop an AI-Driven innovative solution that addresses critical challenges in Healthcare and Well-Being.
+🚀 Our MissionOur mission is to develop an AI-Driven innovative solution that addresses critical challenges in Healthcare and Well-Being.

 🌟 Model Features:
 Personalized Health Recommendations: Promotes wellness education and helps book appointments.